 Q. Is there an adjustment when competing against someone playing a different set of tees?

-A. Yes.
+Yes.
 Different tees usually have different USGA Course Ratings and an adjustment has to be made to equalize the courses.
 The higher rated course is more difficult and the player playing from the set of tees with the higher USGA Course Rating should receive additional strokes equal to the difference between the Course Ratings, with .5 or greater rounded upward.
 However, when applying ESC, the additional strokes received under this procedure are to be disregarded.
 The adjustment is found in Section 3-5 of the Handicap Manual.

 Check out this flyer on Section 3-5